pypy/pypy/pypy/doc/faq.rst

 On which platforms does PyPy run?
 ---------------------------------

-PyPy is regularly and extensively tested on Linux machines and on Mac OS X and mostly works under Windows too (but is tested there less extensively).
-PyPy needs a CPython running on the target platform to bootstrap, as cross compilation is not really meant to work yet.
+PyPy is regularly and extensively tested on Linux machines.
+It mostly works on Mac and Windows: it is tested there, but most of us are running Linux so fixes may depend on 3rd-party contributions.
+PyPy's JIT works on x86 (32-bit or 64-bit) and on ARM (ARMv6 or ARMv7).
-At the moment you need CPython 2.5 - 2.7
-for the translation process.
-PyPy's JIT requires an x86 or x86_64 CPU.
-(There has also been good progress on getting the JIT working for ARMv7.)
+Support for POWER (64-bit) is stalled at the moment.

+To bootstrap from sources, PyPy can use either CPython (2.6 or 2.7) or another (e.g. older) PyPy.
+Cross-translation is not really supported: e.g. to build a 32-bit PyPy, you need to have a 32-bit environment.
+Cross-translation is only explicitly supported between a 32-bit Intel Linux and ARM Linux (see here__).

+.. __: arm.html

 ------------------------------------------------
 Which Python version (2.x?) does PyPy implement?